tugcekonuklar/aws-notes/cloud-guru/developer-associate/dynamodb.md

   which you no longer need.
 * TTL is expressed on epoc time called Unix time or POSIX time as well. it represents the number of seconds which have elapsed since 12:00 AM on January the 1st, 1970
-* We can manage TTL by clicking "manage TTL" button on table. popep up menu will ask which attribute to choose for expiration time and we can set the attribute to check TTL of the items.
+* We can manage TTL by clicking "manage TTL" button on table. popped up menu will ask which attribute to choose for expiration time and we can set the attribute to check TTL of the items.
 * It will mark your data for expiration as soon as the current time is greater than the TTL.
 The item will then be expired, marked for deletion, and then deleted within 48 hours.